Feature-Based Interpretable Surrogates for Optimization: Introduction

 In contrast, the framework proposed in this paper provides an interpretable optimization rule that serves as a surrogate for the optimization process and can be applied to any optimization problem.
 It allows for easily comprehensible mappings from instances to understandable solution spaces described by features.
-This approach generalizes the method presented in~\cite{GOERIGK20231312}, which had the limitation of only being able to map to concrete solutions, thus reducing flexibility when encountering new scenarios.
+This approach generalizes the method presented in~\citet{GOERIGK20231312}, which had the limitation of only being able to map to concrete solutions, thus reducing flexibility when encountering new scenarios.
+In the rest of this work, we will also refer to this framework as the \textit{solution-based approach} and to optimal decision rules generated using it as \textit{solution-based interpretable surrogates}.
+Other works, which pursue more general concepts, deal with the generation of decision trees which map to solution strategies \citep{bertsimas2021voice} and the robustification of the solution-based approach \citep{goerigk2024towards}.

 \paragraph{Explainable optimization.}

 In contrast to interpretability, explainability involves post hoc justifications for why a particular solution was chosen without necessarily providing true insights into the underlying mechanism.
 In optimization, necessary and sufficient optimality conditions and sensitivity analysis can serve as forms of explanation.
 Additionally, contrastive explanations can help clarify why the found solution is optimal.
 These explanations often require a mathematical background and a deep understanding of the optimization model.